njakob/raclette/README.md

 > Handle your rc files with ease.

-Raclette is a resolver for JSON or javascript run commands (rc) files of your Node.js libraries or applications.
+Raclette is a resolver for JSON or javascript rc files of your Node.js libraries or applications.

 ## Features